yodaluca23/Trakt-To-PMDB-Migration/README.md

 ## Other scripts

-- `main.py`: core API/auth/sync implementation.
+- `main.py`: core API/auth/migration implementation.
 - `debug.py`: utility that clears PMDB watch history entries.

 Use `debug.py` carefully because it deletes watch history records from PMDB.

 ## Notes and current behavior

-- PMDB list creation for custom Trakt lists currently creates new PMDB lists as part of sync.
+- PMDB list creation for custom Trakt lists currently creates new PMDB lists as part of migration.
 - Mapping from Trakt IDs to TMDB IDs is attempted when TMDB IDs are missing.
 - Console output is the primary logging mechanism.